Spatial Angular Pseudo-Derivative Search Algorithm: A Real-Time Single-Snapshot Super-Resolution Sparse DOA Scheme for

 \section{Abstract}

-Accurate, high-resolution, and real-time DOA estimation is a cornerstone of environmental perception in automotive radar systems.
+Accurate, high-resolution, and real-time DOA estimation plays a crucial role in automotive radar perception.
 While sparse signal recovery techniques offer super-resolution and high-precision estimation, their prohibitive computational complexity remains a primary bottleneck for practical deployment.
 This paper proposes a sparse DOA estimation scheme specifically tailored for the stringent requirements of automotive radar such as limited computational resources, restricted array apertures, and single-snapshot constraints.
-By introducing the concept of the spatial angular pseudo-derivative and incorporating this property as a constraint into a standard $\ell_0$-norm minimization problem, we formulate an objective function that more faithfully characterizes the physical properties of the DOA problem.
-The associated solver, designated as the SAPD search algorithm, naturally transforms the high-dimensional optimization task into an efficient grid-search scheme.
-The SAPD algorithm circumvents high-order matrix inversions and computationally intensive iterations.
-We provide an analysis of the computational complexity and convergence properties of the proposed algorithm.
-Numerical simulations and experimental validation demonstrate that the SAPD method achieves a superior balance of real-time efficiency, high precision, and super-resolution, making it highly suitable for next-generation automotive radar applications.
+By leveraging the spatial angular pseudo-derivative (SAPD) property of the sparse DOA solutions and incorporating this property as a constraint into an $\ell_0$-norm minimization problem, the proposed formulation transforms unordered exhaustive verification of candidate solutions into an ordered search process for sparse DOA estimation.
+Thus, the associated solver, called the SAPD Search algorithm, naturally transforms the high-dimensional optimization task into an efficient grid-search scheme.
+The SAPD search algorithm circumvents high-order matrix inversions and computationally intensive iterations.
+We also provide an analysis of the computational complexity of the proposed algorithm.
+Numerical simulations and experimental validation demonstrate that the SAPD Search algorithm achieves a superior balance of millisecond-level computational efficiency, high precision, and super-resolution, making it highly suitable for next-generation automotive radar applications.